daveho/DIY8bit/Episode02/README.md

 ## Other active components

 Having some oscillator modules is quite useful.
+Ones that produce a frequency that can be divided to get a baud rate are very useful: see [Crystal oscillator frequencies](https://en.wikipedia.org/wiki/Crystal_oscillator_frequencies).
+I have also found 4 MHz and 8 MHz oscillators useful.